tact-lang/jetton/README.md

 - TypeScript + Jest testing environment with `@ton/sandbox`.
 - Gas usage benchmarks throughout different versions

+## Implementation versions

+Jetton standards are versatile, allowing the utilization of reserved fields and the use of blockchain semantics to implement slightly different versions of the same standard.
+Because of this, this repository contains several distinct implementations:

+- [Base Jetton](./src/contracts/base/), the most fundamental version
+- [Governance Jetton](./src/contracts/governance/), with lock and force transfer functionality, used by USDT
+- [Feature-rich Jetton](./src/contracts/feature-rich/), version with Jetton send modes, [read more in the docs](./docs/feature-rich.md)
+- [Sharded Jetton](./src/contracts/shard/), an implementation that makes use of the latest TVM update, optimizing shard deployment of the Jetton wallet

+Moreover, all these versions include features from the [improvements section](#improvements-and-additional-features) and are run on the common test suite that ensures TEP compatibility.

 ## Goals

 This implementation is fully compatible with the following TON standards: